Sir John Campbell, 2nd Baronet

-Major General Sir John Campbell, 2nd Baronet, of New Brunswick, Canada, (14 April 1807 – 18 June 1855), was a British army officer and the son of General Sir Archibald Campbell, 1st Baronet of New Brunswick, Canada.
+Major-General Sir John Campbell, 2nd Baronet (14 April 1807 – 18 June 1855), was a British army officer and the son of General Sir Archibald Campbell, 1st Baronet.
 He died in the Battle of the Great Redan.

 Early life

 John Campbell was born on 14 April 1807, the second son of General Sir Archibald Campbell, 1st Baronet,(1769-1843) and Helen, daughter of Capt.
 John McDonald or MacDonald, of Garth, Perthshire, Scotland.
 The Campbells were members of the Smalls of Dirnanean in Perthshire.
 The Rev. Archibald Campbell, the elder son and heir to the baronetcy, died unmarried in 1831 serving as a chaplain in India.
 After his brother's death, John Campbell became his father's heir.

 Campbell showed early skills as an artist, painting or sketching early gatherings and events in New Brunswick while his father served as Lieutenant-Governor of New Brunswick.
 Today a number of those portraits are in the possession of the Provincial Archives of New Brunswick.